ylab-hi/pxblat/docs/tutorial.md

 ## Query Result

+`PxBLAT` aims to introduce as few concepts as possible so that users do not need to take time to learn.
+The query result is the same as `QueryResult` of [Bio][Bio].
-We can manipulate the result for example:
+Hence, we can manipulate the query result as shown below.

 ```{eval-rst}
 .. py:class:: QueryResult